 - Dual Level Terminal Blocks: These terminal blocks feature two connection terminals in a space-saving arrangement.
 The second connection terminal is stacked above the first one.

 - Three Level Terminal Blocks: These terminal blocks feature three connection terminals in a stacked arrangement.
 In addition to space saving, this arrangement enables multiple connections in a single block.

 Important Terminal Block Specifications

-Terminal blocks differ in their design and purpose, hence it is important to consider their specifications while selecting them.
+Terminal blocks differ in their design and purpose; hence it is important to consider their specifications during selection.
 The most important specifications include: